suryajeetlondhe/flutter_interview_questions/README.md

 # Flutter complete Interview questions(100+) with answers

 ![alt text](https://github.com/suryajeetlondhe/flutter_interview_questions/blob/master/assets/Flutter.png)

 ### All Questions with Answers ###

 ---
 Flutter Questions and Answers
 ---
+1.
+2.
 ---
-1.What is Flutter?
+1. What is Flutter?
 ---
 Flutter is an open-source UI toolkit, developed by Google and first released in 2017.
 It uses the Dart language and allows developers to create cross-platform apps for Android, iOS, web, and desktop from a single codebase.
 It features a fast UI framework, hot reload, and rich widgets for smooth development.

 ---
 2.What is Dart and Why does Flutter use it?
 ---
 Dart is a programming language developed by Google in 2011.
 It is optimized for building fast, scalable, and cross-platform applications.

 Flutter uses Dart because:
 ✅ Fast Performance — Compiles to native code (JIT & AOT).